 Useful tools to help you teach coding

 Many tools are available today.
-We spoke a few weeks ago about the best programming languages for kids and we understood that there are many different services that, like us, pretend to teach kids how to program and code.
+We spoke a few weeks ago about the best programming languages for kids and we understood that there are many different services that, like us, pretend to teach kids programming and coding.
 Some of them, like CoderZ, do it from an educational perspective, giving teachers and students and engaging learning environment full of challenges and educational content.
 Some others, like Scratch, come and turn coding into a game, allowing kids to play while they learn a programming language.

 Even Apple is understanding the importance of EdTech and driving their strategies into that exact direction.